Is Chinese Manufacturing Still the Most Affordable Option?

 - Tariffs and customs

-Trade tariffs with China have recently become unpredictable.
+The new administration remains uncommitted to any change in existing Chinese trade tariffs.
 Trade uncertainty appears likely to continue into the foreseeable future.
 In addition to this increase in costs comes the risk of longer shipping times due to heightened customs scrutiny at ports of entry.
-Shipping products from China to the US could take 3 weeks.
+Shipping products from China to the US could take an extended time for many months.
 By comparison, a 48-hour lead-time can be achieved across the Mexican border to customers within the USA (Stanley S).

 Intellectual property (IP) protection should always be a priority across the supply chain.
-While protection of IP in Asia can be erratic at best, Mexico practices strong protections and enforcement, similar to the USA, for patents, intellectual property, and trademark rights (Arvilla J).
-This is key to the manufacturing concerns of your partners and customers.
+While the protection of IP in Asia can be erratic at best, Mexico practices strong protections and enforcement, similar to the USA, for patents, intellectual property, and trademark rights (Arvilla J).
+This is key to avoiding quality issues that could impact your reputation with partners and customers.

-Unless a company has a significant scale, most do not choose to establish their own factory either in China or Mexico.
-Partnering with a contract manufacturer (CM) that has its operations in Mexico affords the options needed within a dynamic global economy.
-Alternatively, a CM that has wide partnerships across many expertise and locations provides the flexibility to manufacture where capabilities, costs, and logistics make the most sense.
+Unless a company has significant scale, most do not choose to establish their own factory either in China or Mexico.
+Partnering with a contract manufacturer (CM) with operations in Mexico affords the options needed within a dynamic global economy.
+Alternatively, a CM that haswide partnerships across many expertise and locations provides the flexibility to manufacture where capabilities, costs, and logistics make the most sense.

 Many electronics manufacturing strategies automatically determine that China is the location of choice for their operations due to the lower labor costs.
-However, after review of the latest financial data available, we can see that this general assumption, typically from the mid-1990s, no longer applies to 2020 and beyond.
-The manufacturing labor rate in China continues its >10% annual increase unabated.
-Working with a CM that has global partnerships, including those with the low costs of Mexico, provides the North American on-shoring manufacturing flexibility that your business needs to adapt within the global economy.
+However, after a review of the latest financial data available, we can see that this general assumption, typically from the mid-1990s, no longer applies to 2020 and beyond.

 China GDP Annual Growth Rate